vingkan/goatnames/README.md

     Calculate the number of consecutive good cards before hitting another type of card
 ```

+Maybe we should also do another pass over clues and get the similarity of that clue to all cards?
+Then we can pick the clues that divide the cards into a ranking where the first, consecutive cards in the ranking are our team and then there is a large drop in similarity before we get to a danger or neutral card.

 ## Scripts

 ### Set Up Repository